Six Questions With Lindsay Katt

-I believe there is an important distinction and difference between care, and worry.
+I believe there are an important distinction and difference between care, and worry.
 For me, “not caring what people think” makes me far less effective at my job….but I also focus hard not to worry about what they think, or let it influence the truth I hear ringing out in my heart.

 What do you find to be your greatest struggle when it comes to the music business?

-I would say that has got to be a toss up between self promotion, and stone cold stage fright.
-I have been a notably TERRIBLE self promoter over the years, always caring more about the content I’m creating, then talking about it.
+I would say that has got to be a toss-up between self-promotion, and stone cold stage fright.
+I have been a notably TERRIBLE self-promoter over the years, always caring more about the content I’m creating, then talking about it.
 (I also struggle with a fair amount of performance anxiety….usually not while performing, but up to the moment that I go on stage, or get in front of that camera).

 A third struggle that feels fair to mention, is the one of monetizing the work itself.